rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-11-05-minimum-viable-ef.md

 	There are more complicated scenarios such as making multiple passes over a collection of items that are alternately queried and updated.
 In this situation I argue that a domain object is the incorrect level of abstraction to be holding this collection.
 It should be the responsibility of the orchestrating function to maintain then persist its state.
 </aside>

 This has the smell of a dirty workaround that will be more trouble than it is worth.
-It raises a number of questions:
+It raises some questions:

 - During an read/write/delete operation, why do I _need_ to know the items that a portfolio contains?
 Surely this is an update, not a query?
 What is that collection of items actually giving me, if I shouldn't be using it in this operation anyway?
 - Why does the portfolio even _have_ a concept of adding an item?
 An investment portfolio is a collection of assets and other related information.
 It isn't the thing that does the purchasing.
 In reality, the owner or manager of the portfolio instructs a stockbroker to purchase an asset in the name of the legal entity that owns the portfolio.
 I'm simply recording the fact that a new asset has been allocated to that portfolio.
 Why is purchasing a new investment considered an activity that the portfolio is taking at all?